nonaeftekhari/Food-Recommended/README.md

 # Requirements
   1) Download Python
   2) Using Git Bash:
+      Use the commands:

-     Use the command - pip install django
+     - pip install django

      - pip install djangorestframework

   Downloading Python and the libraries above give you the necessary frameworks to run a REST API.